TheodosiouTh/server-example/README.md

     CONTAINER ID   IMAGE            COMMAND     CREATED          STATUS          PORTS                    NAMES ...        server-example   "/server"   26 seconds ago   Up 25 seconds   0.0.0.0:8080->8080/tcp   server-example
    ```
-   If you do not see the seccond line go back to step 5.
+   If you do not see the second line go back to step 5.
-   Make sure that you type the command correclty, or even better copy it and paste it in your terminal.
+   Make sure that you type the command correctly, or even better copy it and paste it into your terminal.
 7. Test your app.
    To test the app you can use the routes, as described in the `Routes`.